The Sweet Sad Story of Elmo and Me: Original Play Dr Homer Speaks

 it save an inconsequential humor.
 The situations are strained, the plot is weak, the dialogue empty and what message it may have is soon lost in boredom induced by strident over-emphasis.
 Last night's presentation did little to assist one to take it seriously as a work of art."
 This review prompted several responses.

 Production

 Throssell said the play was twice the length of the TV version.
 Dr Homer was a prologue character in the play who had been cut and Throssell said the style had been changed.

-Ron Haddrick's real life daughter, Lynette, player his on screen daughter.
+Ron Haddrick's real'life daughter, Lynette, player his onscreen daughter.
 It was the only time during her childhood she worked as an actor, although this was to become her career as an adult.

-It was directed by Henri Safran who said "If they play could be described in one word, 'satire' would be as close as you could get."
+It was directed by Henri Safran, who said, "If they play could be described in one word, 'satire' would be as close as you could get."